HcashOrg/hcOmniWallet/README.md

 ```
 nano /etc/nginx/sites-available/default

-        ## Set this to reflect the location of the www directory within the omniwallet repo.
+        ## Set this to reflect the location of the www directory within the HcOmniwallet repo.
-        root /home/myUser/omniwallet/www/; -> "root /{path to project}/omniwallet/www/;
+        root /home/myUser/HcOmniwallet/www/; -> "root /{path to project}/HcOmniwallet/www/;

-        ## Set this to reflect the location of the omni-redirects file within the omniwallet repo
+        ## Set this to reflect the location of the omni-redirects file within the HcOmniwallet repo
-        include /home/myUser/omniwallet/etc/nginx/sites-available/omni-redirects;
+        include /home/myUser/HcOmniwallet/etc/nginx/sites-available/omni-redirects;

 ```
 Install nodejs/npm and dependancies: